Ottawa to rein in income 'sprinkling' by wealthy Canadians

 Ottawa has unveiled a series of new measures to rein in the ability of high-income Canadians to use private corporations to reduce their tax bills, including those who pay out dividends to family members in lower tax brackets.

-The federal government is not enacting the measures immediately, but instead launching consultations in the lead-up to final proposals in coming months.
+The federal government is not enacting the measures immediately, but instead is launching consultations in the lead-up to final proposals in coming months.
 The government hopes to recoup at least $250-million a year with the proposed changes.

 The proposed moves are expected to spark an outcry among various professional organizations in the country, but the government said they are necessary to stop a growing trend toward the use of private corporations to avoid paying taxes.